nationalarchives/tna-html-prototypes/README.md

 # HTML/CSS/JS prototypes

-## Rapid Prototyping with AWS CodePipeline and AWS S3 for iterative design and user testing
+## Rapid prototyping with AWS CodePipeline and AWS S3 for iterative design and user testing

 A setup for building rapid HTML/CSS/JS prototypes using AWS CodePipeline and a S3 bucket.